LendEDU’s 2017 Internship Report

 Neel Somani spoke to LendEDU about his internship this summer at the preeminent tech company, Google.
 "I was looking for an internship where I could gain software engineering experience from talented developers.
-I also wanted to make valuable connections, and learn about what the computer science industry is like.
+I also wanted to make valuable connections, and learn about what industry computer science is like.
 So far, I've been working on an analytics project for Google Hangouts, Allo, and Duo.
 I regularly get to meet full time employees during lunch and after work.
-I think that the most valuable part has been the perspective that I've gained about what it's like to be a software engineer in the industry."
+I think that the most valuable part has been the perspective that I've gained about what it's like to be a software engineer in industry."

 We know where college students want to work, but what do they value in a summer internship?